javsort/Linkaster/docs/delivery_1.md

 File Uploads:
 The system should support file uploads for sharing in announcements and chats.
 The system should ensure that uploaded files are safely stored on the database and are only accessible to users with authorization.
-Users should be able to see all the ?downloaded? files in a different space.
+Users should be able to see all the ?saved? files in a different space.
 Messaging Functionality:
-The system shall support messaging functionality between classmates and other students.
+The system shall support a group messaging functionality between classmates.
 The system shall support private messaging between students.
 The system shall ensure public-key encryption for all messages while also supporting safe storage for them.
 The system shall support a ?status? functionality to show if the student is occupied or not.
 The system shall support a search mechanism to initiate one-on-one chats.
 External API Integration:
-The system should support integration with external APIs for extra functionality Module and Group Joining:
+The system should support integration with external APIs for additional functionality.
+Module and Group Joining:
 The system shall allow students to join modules or club groups through unique codes.
 After a Student joins a module, the system shall automatically update its timetable with its corresponding schedule.